CodeNKoffee/uplift-ui/README.md

 export default App;
 ```

-This example demonstrates how to integrate the `Footer` component from `UpliftUi` into your application, providing a customizable footer for your website.
+This example demonstrates how to integrate the `Footer` component from UpliftUI into your application, providing a customizable footer for your website.

 ## Features